 It’s like saying, “Everyone who has ever gotten a DUI is a raging alcoholic.”

 I mean, if ignorant people are going to spout insults, the least they could do is get the insult correct.
 The girl I had the brief relationship with was 15 (although we never had sex, but did “make-out” a few times).
 Therefore, errantly assuming I was attracted to her because of her age would be known as Ephebophilia (an attraction to someone between the ages of 15-19, according to the DSM-V), not Pedophilia (an attraction to prepubescent children).
-So if people are going to be ignorant, they could at least try to get their facts straight (even if they’re overall assumption still incorrect).
+So if people are going to be ignorant, they could at least try to get their facts straight (even if they’re overall assumption is still incorrect).

 That trivial tidbit aside, I say numerous times in my book, After 3PM, I was never attracted to my former student because of her age.
 In fact, the problem was not because of her age, but rather, the problem was that her age ceased to matter because — in my own cognitive distortions — I began my own errant perception of viewing her as a peer; I perceived her as an adult.
 This was wrong, but this was also the nexus of my issues.
 To assume I was simply attracted to her because she was underage is a faulty syllogism and does not constructively address the true issue at hand.
 And, in my opinion, addressing the wrong issue is tantamount to not addressing the issue at all.

 So if you’re reading this with some assumption that I’m a sick twisted pedophile who is sexually attracted to underage girls, please allow me to set you straight: I was never attracted to her because of her age.
 Period.
-It was a cognitive distortion within my own mind that saw her as a peer-based within the skewed depths of our interpersonal interactions, which therefore led to the errant perception that she and I were on the same social plane.
+It was a cognitive distortion within my own mind that saw her as a “peer” within the skewed depths of our interpersonal interactions, which therefore led to the errant perception that she and I were on the same social plane.
 Simply put, I began to view her as an adult — which was completely wrong.

 This is the nexus of the epidemic of unlawful teacher/student relationships which plagues the contemporary American educational system.